 (c) When considering an amendment to a bylaw, the planning commission shall prepare and approve a written report on the proposal.
 A single report may be prepared so as to satisfy the requirements of this subsection concerning bylaw amendments and subsection 4384(c) of this title concerning plan amendments.
-The department of housing and community affairs shall provide all municipalities with a form for this report.
+The Department of Housing and Community Development shall provide all municipalities with a form for this report.
 The report shall provide a brief explanation of the proposed bylaw, amendment, or repeal and shall include a statement of purpose as required for notice under section 4444 of this title, and shall include findings regarding how the proposal:

 (1) Conforms with or furthers the goals and policies contained in the municipal plan, including the effect of the proposal on the availability of safe and affordable housing.

 (2) Is compatible with the proposed future land uses and densities of the municipal plan.

 (3) Carries out, as applicable, any specific proposals for any planned community facilities.

 (d) The planning commission shall hold at least one public hearing within the municipality after public notice on any proposed bylaw, amendment, or repeal.